 Condition Description One of the following situations exists: Off The NMC is not receiving input power. • The NMC is not operating properly.
 It may need to be repaired or replaced.
 Contact Customer Support.
 See APC Worldwide Customer Support.
 Solid green The NMC has valid TCP/IP settings.
 One of the following situations exists: Solid orange A hardware malfunction has been detected in the NMC.
 Contact Customer Support.
 See APC Worldwide Customer Support.
 The NMC is in Bootmonitor mode.
-See "About the NMC and the firmware modules".
+See About the NMC and the firmware modules.
 Flashing green The NMC does not have valid TCP/IP settings.
-1 Flashing orange The NMC is making BOOTP requests.
-1 Alternately flashing green and orange If the LED is flashing slowly, the NMC is making DHCP 2 requests.
-1 If the LED is flashing rapidly, the NMC is starting up.
+Flashing orange The NMC is making BOOTP requests.
+Alternately flashing green and orange If the LED is flashing slowly, the NMC is making DHCP requests.
+If the LED is flashing rapidly, the NMC is starting up.
 If you do not use a BOOTP or DHCP server, see the Network Management Card Installation Guide to configure the TCP/IP settings of the NMC.
-To use a DHCP server, see "DHCP response options".
-NOTE: If the micro-USB NOTE: If the micro-USB cable is connected while the NMC is booting up, the NMC may take up to 90 seconds to allow time to access the Boot Monitor.
-See "Use XMODEM to upgrade one NMC".
+To use a DHCP server, see DHCP response options.
+NOTE: If the micro-USB cable is connected while the NMC is booting up, the NMC will wait 15 seconds to allow time to access the Boot Monitor.
 No LEDs are active during this delay period.
 It is recommended to disconnect the micro-USB cable if local access to the CLI is not required.